Language Programs

 - Interested speakers should record themselves using the provided script, ensuring clarity and correct pronunciation.

-- Completed recordings and signed releases should be submitted via email to [email protected]
+- Completed recordings and signed releases should be submitted via the Alaska Native Word of the Week Submission Form, linked at the bottom of this page.

 - If you are in Fairbanks or planning a trip to Fairbanks, consider coming to the KUAC studios to record in-person.
 Email with your availability and your script so we can work with you on studio time.